Thursday, June 8, 2023

 On who’s at fault: people or the apps

 “It’s shared.
 If.
 Something it is the tragedy of the commons.
-It’s all and sundry trying to make choices for their personal self-hobby, [which] regularly finishes up properly inflicting harm to the general public.
-We used to call it the ‘Wile E. Coyote theorem,’ which is essentially the coyotes running along the mesas in New Mexico, chasing the roadrunner.
+It’s all and sundry trying to make choices for their self-hobby, [which] regularly finishes up properly inflicting harm to the general public.
+We used to call it the ‘Wile E. Coyote theorem,’ essentially the coyotes running along the mesas in New Mexico, chasing the roadrunner.
 They run off the edge of the cliff, and they’re qualified in midair till the coyote seems down, and as quickly as the coyote appears down, there he goes.
 And so what takes place is Waze or Google or whoever, the apps, study the street and say, ‘Oh, this works first-rate,’ and they send you to locations and volumes of site visitors which might be beyond what the street is supposed to be, and then something is going wrong.
-So you create your very own backup, and then the backup clearly is its personal bottleneck.”
+So you create your very own backup, and then the backup is its bottleneck.”

 On tensions among apps and neighborhoods where drivers are sent